onelivesleft/PrettyErrors/CHANGELIST.md

 # v1.2.1

-* Fix fpr Python 2
+* Fix for Python 2

 # v1.2.0